CodeFromAnywhere/sensible/apps/web/docs/api-reference/Endpoint.md

   method: "POST";
   body: {
     email: string;
-    source: SignupSource;
     username?: string;
     password?: string;
     name?: string;
     image?: string;
-    base64?: string;
     subscribeToNewsletter?: boolean;
   };
   response: DefaultResponse;
 }
 ```

 As you can see, an endpoint always has a method, body and response.
+You should define these (along with your types) in the core package, so it will be introspected by the sensible-server and you can see them in the auto-generated docs.